-Enhanced Google security sometimes sees Method:CRM's IP addresses as unsecure (which they are not), so Google won't let some users set their email preferences.
+Enhanced Google security sometimes sees Method IP addresses as unsecure (which they are not), so Google won't let some users set their email preferences.

 If you have experienced this problem, you will have received an email from Google saying:

-1. Open your account settings by clicking the Google Apps icon at the top and then Account in your Google apps.
+In Gmail, open your account settings by clicking your profile icon at the top right and then click the button Manage your Google Account.

-6. You will then be given the password key for this app.
-Screenshot or store this in a safe place as it won't generate anymore.
-Go back to Method:CRM and paste in this password in the email settings for the email password.
+You will then be given the password key for this app as highlighted in dark yellow below.
+Screenshot or store this in a safe place as this is not stored anywhere.
+Go back to Method and paste in this password in the Gmail server settings for the email password.

 And that's it!
 You're done!